Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 • Build capacities of civil protection practitioners through disaster response CCCM simulation exercises.

-• Support civic engagement and participatory DRR activities in target municipalities/cities.
+• Support civic engagement and participatory DRR activities supported in target municipalities/cities.

-• Continue strengthening the public health capacities to respond to the health dimensions of disasters.
+• Strengthen the public health capacities to respond to health dimensions of disasters.

 Funding required